awsdocs/aws-greengrass-developer-guide/doc_source/console-mod7.md

    sudo su
    ```

-1. Determine where the system-wide softhsm2.conf location is by checking the man page\.
-A common location is `/etc/softhsm/softhsm2.conf` but some systems may differ\.
+1. Use the manual page to find the system\-wide `softhsm2.conf` location\.
+A common location is `/etc/softhsm/softhsm2.conf`, but the location might be different on some systems\.

    ```
    man softhsm2.conf
    ```

-1. Create the directory for the softhsm2 configuration file in the system-wide default location\.
-In this example we assume it is `/etc/softhsm/softhsm2.conf`\.
+1. Create the directory for the softhsm2 configuration file in the system\-wide location\.
+In this example, we assume the location is `/etc/softhsm/softhsm2.conf`\.

    ```
    mkdir -p /etc/softhsm
    ```

-1. Create the token directory in the /greengrass directory\. softhsm2-util will report `ERROR: Could not initialize the library.` if this step is skipped\.
+1. Create the token directory in the `/greengrass` directory\.
+**Note**
+If this step is skipped, softhsm2\-util reports `ERROR: Could not initialize the library`\.

    ```
    mkdir -p /greengrass/softhsm2/tokens